Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v31` - added APRS support (not copied), GPS no-fix timeout watchdog (resets the chip if it can't get a fix for long enough), GPS performance improvement in position gathering, 2nd Horus TX frequency (with alternating mode and repeating packest), code clean-up, other small fixes and preparations for next releases
 * `v30` - added vertical velocity calculation and reporting via Horus v2.
 New and more accurate synchronization of delays between TX modes, fixnig issue were the delay was doubled in certain conditions.
 * `v29` - final fix for GPS dynamic model setting - both old and new boards tested (new tested in-flight, old checked through u-center and will be tested in-flight soon).
 GPS tracking should be now trustworthy (still no verification mechanism, but shouldn't be for now a big concern).
 * `v28` - full compatibility of default Horus v2 payload format with RS41ng default format.
 Detection of external power supply (for example via programmer) disabling button functionality to prevent unpredictable device operation.